 - Do them!

-(This is similar, but subtly different from, the way I use post-it notes in my bullet journal.
-I rely on that trick daily.)
+(This is similar, but subtly different from, the way I use post-it notes in my journal.
+I rely on that trick daily.
+I also sometimes use post-its in the books I read.
+We go through A LOT of sticky notes around here!)

 I hope this little tip makes your to-do list a little more manageable today, and I would love to hear your to-do list tips and tricks in comments.